Cognigy/Documentation/docs/en/docs/voicegateway/references/verbs-hooks/dial.md

 # Dial

-The `dial` command initiates a new call by connecting to a telephone number, a registered SIP user, or a SIP URI.
+The `dial` verb initiates a new call by connecting to a telephone number, a registered SIP user, or a SIP URI.

-In the example, the `dial` command creates a new call and joins it to a parent call.
+In the example, the `dial` verb creates a new call and joins it to a parent call.
 The `target` property specifies multiple call destinations attempted simultaneously.

 ```json
 {